ryanwoodsmall/heirloom-project/README.md

 ### what doesn't work / todo

 - **heirloom-pkgtools** does _not_ work and frankly i might not bother
+- **heirloom-nail** does _not_ work
+  - mailx (aka **nail**) was from: http://heirloom.sourceforge.net/mailx.html
+  - this doesn't work right now, not sure it ever will
+  - use something else, preferably something newer
 - ```settime``` is a broken symlink to ```touch```
 - ```troff``` and ```nroff``` probably need work
   - apply NROFF/TROFF base settings from **heirloom-doctools/README** in **heirloom/man/man.dfl.in**